last updated: 3/13/2023

 - To provide recognition of outstanding mathematics students and outstanding mathematics teachers.

-- To provide a congenial atmosphere in which to learn of other ideas and methods of teaching and learning mathematics.
+- To provide a friendly atmosphere to learn other ideas and methods of teaching and learning mathematics.

 - To have a fun and rewarding experience.

 - Certificates will be presented to the top scorer on each team.

 - Certificates of special merit will be presented to all contestants qualifying for the NCCTM state contest (top 8% of all participants with a minimum of ten persons).
 This has changed since last year.

 - Plaques will be presented to the three (3) top-scoring individuals.

 - Plaques and certificates will be presented to the three (3) top-scoring teams.
 A team is a group of at least four but no more than six students from the same accredited North Carolina school.
 There may not be more than six competitors for any one school.

 You do NOT need to be part of a team to compete, but you must represent an officially sanctioned NC school.

 We hope that the certificates of merit can be officially presented to each student on an awards day at their school.